Ask a COVID-19 Question

-- The Government of Bangladesh announced a government holiday period from March 29 to April 11.
-Bangladeshi government offices and private sector organizations will largely be closed from March 26 to April 11 and the government has advised everyone to stay home during this period.
+- The Government of Bangladesh’s general holiday period has been extended to May 30.
+Bangladeshi government offices and private sector organizations will largely be closed from March 26 to May 30 and the government has advised everyone to stay home during this period.
 Hospitals, pharmacies, and kitchen markets will remain open.
 Public transportation and banking services will be limited.

 - The Bangladesh army has been deployed to enforce social distancing measures.

-- On March 28, the Civil Aviation Authority of Bangladesh, announced, effective from March 31 to April 7, all scheduled international commercial passenger flights from Bahrain, Bhutan, Hong Kong, India, Kuwait, Malaysia, Oman, Qatar, Saudi Arabia, Sri Lanka, Singapore, Thailand, Turkey, and United Arab Emirates (UAE) shall not be allowed to land at any international airport in Bangladesh.
+- Civil Aviation Authority of Bangladesh announced that until May 30 all scheduled international commercial passenger flights from Bahrain, Bhutan, Hong Kong, India, Kuwait, Malaysia, Maldives, Oman, Qatar, Saudi Arabia, Sri Lanka, Singapore, Thailand, Turkey, UAE and UK shall not be allowed to land at any international airport in Bangladesh.
 All domestic commercial passenger flights are also suspended until May 30.

 ENTRY AND EXIT REQUIREMENTS:

-- Foreign nationals with valid visas will be required to produce a medical certificate (with English translation) to be obtained within 72 hours of travel, indicating that they do not have any symptoms of COVID-19.
+- Foreign nationals with valid visas will be required to produce a medical certificate (with English translation) to be obtained within 72 hours of travel, indicating that they are COVID-19 negative.
 This medical certificate needs to be submitted on arrival at the Bangladesh point of entry (airport/seaport/land port).

-- If any person of Bangladesh origin possesses a “no visa required” stamp in their passport and comes to Bangladesh without the required medical certificate mentioning that they are free of any COVID-19 symptoms, then they will be institutionally quarantined in Dhaka for 14 days.
+- If any person of Bangladesh origin possesses a “no visa required” stamp in their passport and comes to Bangladesh without the required medical certificate mentioning that they are free of COVID-19, then they will be institutionally quarantined for 14 days.

-- If any person of Bangladesh origin possesses a “no visa required” stamp in their passport and comes to Bangladesh with the required medical certificate mentioning that they are free of any COVID-19 symptoms, then they are required to home self-quarantine in Dhaka for 14 days.
-However, if it discovered at any Bangladesh point of entry that the Bangladesh national has any symptom of COVID-19, then they will be institutionally quarantined in Dhaka for 14 days.
+- If any person of Bangladesh origin possesses a “no visa required” stamp in their passport and comes to Bangladesh with the required medical certificate mentioning that they are COVID-19 negative, then they are required to home/self-quarantine for 14 days.

 - The Government of Bangladesh has announced it has begun distributing health information cards and conducting temperature screening of all passengers arriving in Bangladesh at all points of entry.